sbrajesh/bp-live-notification/readme.txt

 1. This shows live update of notification bar screenshot-2.png

 == Changelog ==
+= 2.1.0 =
+1. Tested with BuddyPress 3.2
+1. Code improvement
+1. Prevents fatal error when BuddyPress is not active.

 = 2.0.2 =
 1. Compatibility with BuddyPress 2.8.2
 1. Code improvement